Unmarried Cohabitants' Right to Support and Property

 Topics on this page

-In Maryland, unmarried cohabitants can create express written contracts that are enforceable in a court.
+In Maryland, unmarried cohabitants can create express written contracts that are enforceable in court.
 They can also create express oral contracts to divide personal property, but best practice is to put any divisions of real property into writing.

 For example, if the non-marital agreement is intended to continue into marriage, consult an attorney to make sure that this intent is expressed clearly in the agreement.
 Each partner should use a separate attorney.

-Since the motives for drawing up contracts will differ from couple to couple, there are no uniform clauses that apply to all negotiated, written contracts between unmarried cohabitants.
+Since the motives for drawing up contracts differ from couple to couple, there are no uniform clauses that apply to all negotiated, written contracts between unmarried cohabitants.
 However, suggested topics for such contracts include:

 - the names of the parties;